 But if you liked your job, or even tolerated it, you will go through the process.
 Since a job or career is such a large part of your life and who you are, when it is suddenly taken away from you it creates a void.
 It also confuses your subconscious mind, which constantly strives for a state of homeostasis….or in other words, it tries to keep things the same.
 That’s why major changes in life are so difficult.

-So what are the stages of grief that people go through after losing a job or career?
+So what are the stages of grieving that people go through after losing a job or career?

 The stages of grief according to Elizabeth Kubler-Ross: